chinapedia/wikipedia.abstract.en/Page/Simple_harmonic_motion.md

 Examples

-Animated-mass-spring.gif undergoes simple harmonic motion.]]
+undergoes simple harmonic motion.]]
 The following physical systems are some examples of simple harmonic oscillator.

 Mass on a spring